pex1005/EDM-Portfolio/Midterm Lab Task 2/Readme.md

 3. It should be now included in the queries
 4. Select Uncleaned DS Jobs from the queries
 5. Select state abbreviation (on both queries)
-6. Select Merge – as shown
+6. Select Merge (as shown)
-7. Click OK
+7. Tap OK
 8. It should now match the State Abbreviation with the merged state
 9. Rename Columns as State Full Name
 10. Filter state Abbreviations and remove nulls and blanks